Skip to main content

 Professional Biography

-Since 2017, Katherine has worked alongside CEC scientists Jared Stabach, Melissa Songer and Peter Leimgruber to support the reintroduction of scimitar-horned oryx (Oryx dammah) to the Reserve de Faune du Ouadi Rimé-Ouadi Achim in Chad.
-The Oryx Reintroduction Project is a joint initiative of the Government of Chad and the Environment Agency Abu Dhabi.
-In Chad, the project is implemented by SaharaConservation in partnership with the Ministry for the Environment, Fisheries and Sustainable Development.
-As technical partners on the reintroduction project, NZSCBI scientists fit tracking devices to reintroduced animals, track their movements after release, and analyze the resulting movement data to conduct fundamental research on critically endangered species, refine management practices, and assess the overall progress of the reintroduction.
+Since 2017, Katherine has worked alongside CEC scientists Jared Stabach, Melissa Songer and Peter Leimgruber to support the reintroduction of scimitar-horned oryx (Oryx dammah), addax (Addax nasomaculatus), and other highly endangered species to the Reserve de Faune du Ouadi Rimé-Ouadi Achim in Chad (RFOROA).
+This reintroduction project is a joint initiative of the Government of Chad and the Environment Agency - Abu Dhabi.
+In Chad, the project is implemented by SaharaConservation, in partnership with the Ministry for the Environment, Fisheries and Sustainable Development.
+As technical partners on the project, SNZCBI scientists fit tracking devices to reintroduced animals, track their movements after release, and analyze the resulting data to conduct fundamental research on endangered mammals, refine management practices, and assess the overall progress of the reintroduction.

 Public Biography